a-da/ada-learning/nixos.org/README.md

 - awscli2
 - telegram-desktop
 - vlc
+- pdftk (process pdf in command line)

-List of packages that have broken for macOS but may work, for example inn Ubuntu :
+List of packages that have broken for macOS but may work, for example in Ubuntu :
 - firefox
 - chromium
 - thunderbird